Surviving Mesothelioma

 How The Mesothelioma Center Helps Patients Improve Survival

-The team of Patient Advocates at The Mesothelioma Center matches patients with doctors and medical resources.
-They also help patients navigate the health care system.
-Testimonials from people we’ve helped offer examples of what our advocates can do for patients and their families.
+The Patient Advocates at The Mesothelioma Center help match patients with doctors and medical resources.
+They also offer continued free support, guiding survivors and their loved ones through the health care system.
+People we’ve helped have shared stories about how we’ve supported them and their families.

 Mesothelioma Survivors and Their Stories